Duncan Campbell (inventor): Career

 In the 1970s, Campbell co-invented murderball with four other Canadians at a physical therapy clinic in Winnipeg.
 The idea came to them after a volunteer at the clinic was unavailable to facilitate their exercise session.
 Campbell and the team used a volleyball to score points into a garbage can and later replaced the garbage can with a goal line.
 Their invented sport was played throughout North America and later renamed from murderball to wheelchair rugby.
 After the sport was created, Campbell was nicknamed "the Quadfather" by wheelchair rugby players.

 In 1986, Campbell left Winnipeg for British Columbia and became a recreational therapist for the G. F. Strong Centre.
 While in British Columbia, Campbell played for the province's wheelchair rugby team and was part of the Canada national wheelchair rugby team.
 In executive roles, Campbell was a coach for the Canadian wheelchair rugby team at the 2000 Summer Paralympics and an organizer for the 2010 IWRF World Championship.
 He also was a development director for Wheelchair Rugby Canada and a coordinator for the Canadian Wheelchair Sports Association during the 2010s.

 Awards and honours

 Campbell was a torchbearer at the 2008 Summer Paralympics and received the Paralympic Order in 2013.
 For hall of fames, Campbell was inducted into the Canadian Paralympic Committee Hall of Fame in 2005 and the BC Sports Hall of Fame in 2015.
 In 2017, he was one of the inductees into a hall of fame by Wheelchair Rugby Canada.
 In 2018, Campbell became the first person named into the International Wheelchair Rugby Federation Hall of Fame.
-He was named into the Canada's Sports Hall of Fame in 2021.
+He was awarded the Order of Sport, marking induction into Canada's Sports Hall of Fame in 2021.